 GDPR almost gives a blink-and-miss mention to cookies.
-It is mentioned in Recital 30 of the GDPR document, which clearly states that data subjects may leave ‘online identifiers’ like cookies.
-Such identifiers, when seen in conjunction with other information collected by the servers, can identify the user.
-As the organization has information that can identify a person uniquely, the data collected by cookies is personal data and hence, it is protected by GDPR.
+It is mentioned in the Recital 30 of the GDPR document, which clearly states that data subjects may leave ‘online identifiers’ like cookies.
+Such identifiers when seen in conjunction with other information collected by the servers can identify the user.
+As the organisation has information that can identify a person uniquely, the data collected by cookies is personal data and hence, it is protected by GDPR.

 What Should Organisations Do?

 Cookie policies should be transparent and easy to read for the users.
-If an organization does not already have that in place, then they should.
-Here are a few questions their cookie policies and GDPR should be able to answer.
+If an organisation does not already have that in place, then they should.
+Here are a few questions their cookie policies should be able to answer.

 Question 1: What type of cookies does the website use and how long they will exist on the data subject’s devices?